 - Funds will not be provided for supplies normally provided by the department, or that are basic to the course.

 - Funds will not be provided for hardware or instructional equipment unless they are integrated with programmatic improvements and are exclusively used for instructional purposes.
-Costs may not exceed $6,000.
+Equipment costs may not exceed $6,000.
 Requests to equip laboratories or other forms of project implementation are not appropriate.

 - Fee remissions, worker’s compensation, and other hiring fees for GSRs and TAs will be the responsibility of the hiring department.
 These funds should not be included in the budget worksheet.
 Whenever funding is available, the IIP grant will allocate 19900 funds for GSR and TA salaries.